 “Kate is a very approachable barrister and when confronted with a rather difficult private law case handled it with ease.
 With so many issues to resolve, the time taken by Kate in preparing before each hearing was very impressive.
 The level of detail included in her preliminary documents ensured that her position was set out very clearly and backed up with relevant legal knowledge.
-We would not hesitate to recommend and use Kate in the future”.
-Mel Sumner, Dixon Rigby Keogh Solicitors.Book BarristerBack to top
+We would not hesitate to recommend and use Kate in the future” – Instructing Solicitor.Book BarristerBack to top

 Kate has experience of representing claimants and defendants at civil applications, Infant Settlement Hearings, MOJ Stage 3 hearings and Small Claims where liability and/or quantum is in dispute.
-Kate regularly appears in cases involving disputes over credit hire.
-Kate is also frequently instructed to advise on quantum in personal injury cases involving children and protected parties.
+Kate regularly appears in case involving disputes over credit hire.

 Kate regularly appears for claimants and defendants in Fast Track trials.